slac-epics/aravisGigE/README.md

   * If you are using the standard areadDetector layout, with aravisGigE in a subdirectory of areaDetector, then edit the top-level areaDetector/configure files as described in [INSTALL_GUIDE.md](https://github.com/areaDetector/areaDetector/blob/master/INSTALL_GUIDE.md).
   * If you are not using this layout then you will need to edit aravisGigE/configure/RELEASE.local and aravisGigRE/configure/CONFIG_SITE to define things.
+  * If you have glib >= 2.26 then comment out GLIBPREFIX, otherwise download and install glib and set the GLIBPREFIX macro to the install prefix you used.
+If you are installing 64-bit then please make sure you configure and install glib with the option --libdir=$GLIBPREFIX/lib64
   * Type make
   * The first time make is run in the top-level aravisGigE directory it will build the aravis library and tools.
     It will install aravisGigE/bin/linux-x86_64/arv-tool-VERSION , where VERSION is for example 0.6.